-[Emphasis added]
+[UNCLASSIFIED]

-- 34. As well as including the specific non-monetary benefits (employer-provided accommodation and benefits under share purchase schemes) s RD 6 also provides for other benefits in kind that are included in an employee's salary or wages.
+- (b) another benefit in kind that is included in their salary or wages; or - (c) 1 or more of the following payments: - (i) a superannuation payment: - (ii) a pension: - (iii) a retiring or other allowance: - (iv) an annuity; or - (d) a benefit under section CE 2(2) and (4) (Value and timing of benefits under share purchase agreements) in relation to which the employer has made an election under section RD 7B.
+[Emphasis added] - 34.
+As well as including the specific non-monetary benefits (employer-provided accommodation and benefits under share purchase schemes) s RD 6 also provides for other benefits in kind that are included in an employee's salary or wages.
 This suggests there may be other situations where non-monetary benefits are included in an employee's salary and wages for PAYE purposes.
 However, it is not clear when this will be the case. - 35.
 The original predecessor to s RD 6 (s 9 of the Income Tax Assessment Act 1957) was introduced at the same time as the PAYE rules.
-The wording of the original subsection was: - 9 Benefits and superannuation and other payments deemed to be salary and wages- - (1) Where in respect of his employment an employee receives a benefit referred to in section eighty-nine of the principal Act, or any other benefit in kind which is included in his salary or wages, or receives a payment by way of superannuation, pension, retiring allowance, or other allowance, or annuity which in included in salary or wages as defined in section two of this Act, the value of the benefit (whether in money or otherwise) or, as the case may be, the amount of the payment shall be deemed to accrue from day to day, and accordingly in each case the amount so accrued for any days in a pay period of the employee shall be deemed to be his salary or wages for the pay period, or, as the case may be, part of his salary or wages for the pay period.
+The wording of the original subsection was: - 9 Benefits and superannuation and other payments deemed to be salary and wages- - (1) Where in respect of his employment an employee receives a benefit referred to in section eighty-nine of the principal Act9, or any other benefit in kind which is included in his salary or wages, or receives a payment by way of superannuation, pension, retiring allowance, or other allowance, or annuity which is included in salary or wages as defined in section two of this Act, the value of the benefit (whether in money or otherwise) or, as the case may be, the amount of the payment shall be deemed to accrue from day to day, and accordingly in each case the amount so accrued for any days in a pay period of the employee shall be deemed to be his salary or wages for the pay period, or, as the case may be, part of his salary or wages for the pay period.
 [Footnote and emphasis added]